miketsukerman/bsp-registry-tools/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License — see the [LICENSE](LICENSE) file for details.

 ## Contributing